shortdoom/gh-fake-analyzer/README.md

 ### Features of regular accounts

-For Regular accounts I've ran the analysis on my own profile

 1. No commits before the account creation date
 2. Contributors (to the owner's repositories) are none/small amount and if there are any, the contributor profile itself is not suspicious
-3. Very little unique mails in commit messages, one machine/account used
+3. Little amount of unique mails in commit messages, no often identity changes
 4. No commit messages copied
 5. No DMCA takedowns